 The Navajo Nation facilitates a process to improve the administrative capacity of Chapters.
-Chapters that reach a certain level of budgeting, auditing, land use and other areas of administrative proficiency become designation, Alternative Form of Government (AFoG).
-These Chapters have a more streamlined democratic process and can become regional leaders in terms of community and economic development.
+Chapters that reach a certain level of budgeting, auditing, land use and other areas of administrative proficiency become Certified Chapters.

-Certified Chapters.
 Certified Chapters are given additional powers and responsibilities.
 Currently, four of the nine Navajo Thaw Region Chapters are certified: Bodaway Gap, Leupp, Tonalea and Tuba City.
-With the natural changes in local elective leadership and administrative Certified staffing, even the capacity of "certified" Chapters evolves from year to year.
+With the natural changes in local elective leadership and administrative staffing, even the capacity of "certified" Chapters evolves from year to year.